Alabama Butterfly Atlas

 Egg: Whitish eggs are laid singly on grasses.
 Eggs are often positioned on the top side of the blade.

 This very tiny orange butterfly is the smallest skipper in North America.
 Southern Skipperling has an erratic flight as it skims over and amongst low vegetation and grasses.
-It often stops to perch on grass blades.
-Males patrol in the mornings to search for females.
+It often stops to perch on grass blades or to nectar from small, low-growing flowers.
+Males patrol during morning hours to search for females.
 Perching males defend their territories and may be seen swirling with other males.
-Females are less visible and deposit single eggs on the blades of Bermuda Grass.
-Both sexes nectar from low, small flowers.
+Females are less visible and deposit single eggs on the blades of Bermuda Grass, often positioning them on the top side of the blade.
+The caterpillars' green coloring and horizontal stripes help to camouflage them on their grassy hosts.
+Unlike most skipper larvae, they do not make leaf shelters during their development, living exposed on the grass.

-Where habitats overlap, Southern Skipperlings may sometimes be seen flying along with Least Skippers, a similar, but slightly larger species.
+Where habitats overlap, Southern Skipperlings may sometimes be seen flying along with Least Skippers, a slightly larger species.
+While superficially similar in appearance, Southern Skipperling's distinctive hindwing ray sets it apart.
+It's flight pattern is quick and darting rather than weak and bobbing like Least Skipper's.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.